Back to Research

 Geographic Maldistribution

-An estimated 70-80% of physicians practice in Dhaka and major cities, leaving rural Bangladesh served primarily by informal providers, village doctors (palli chikitshok) with rudimentary training, and drug sellers who provide de facto primary care.
+An estimated 70-80% of physicians practice in Dhaka and major cities, leaving rural Bangladesh served primarily by informal providers, village doctors (palli chikitshok) with minimal training, and pharmacy sellers who provide de facto primary care.
 Brain drain compounds the problem: thousands of Bangladeshi physicians and nurses emigrate annually to Gulf states, the UK, and Australia, where compensation is 5-20 times domestic levels.
-This represents a massive implicit subsidy from Bangladesh's health system to wealthier nations.
+This constitutes a large implicit subsidy from Bangladesh's public investment in medical education to wealthier health systems.

 Community Health Workers and Facilities

 Approximately 50,000 Shasthya Shebikas and other community health workers deliver basic preventive and curative services.
-This model, pioneered by BRAC, was responsible for dramatic reductions in child mortality through oral rehydration therapy, immunization promotion, and family planning.
+This model, pioneered by BRAC, produced dramatic reductions in child mortality through oral rehydration therapy, immunization promotion, and family planning outreach.
 But community health workers cannot manage diabetes, screen for cancer, or treat cardiovascular disease.
-The 18,000 DGHS public health facilities range from community clinics (13,000+) to upazila health complexes, district hospitals, and medical college hospitals.
-Many lower-tier facilities operate without physicians, adequate equipment, or essential medicines.
+The 18,000 DGHS public facilities (DGHS Health Bulletin 2023) range from community clinics to upazila health complexes and district hospitals.
+Many lower-tier facilities operate without resident physicians, functional diagnostic equipment, or reliable medicine supply.

-The private sector delivers approximately 60% of healthcare but is largely unregulated.
-Quality varies enormously, pricing is opaque, and there is no effective accreditation system.
+The private sector delivers approximately 60% of curative care (BNHA 2019) but remains largely unregulated.
+Quality varies enormously, pricing is opaque, and no effective accreditation system operates at scale.
 Private providers range from corporate hospital chains in Dhaka to unqualified village practitioners.
+The Tarique Rahman government has committed to establishing mandatory quality standards for private facilities and engaging the private sector within a structured national health insurance framework.

 Chapter 3